theunixer/schellings_model/readme.md

 ### Key bindings

-- A - make slower.
+- A - Make slower.
-- S - make faster.
+- S - Make faster.
-- D - disable/enable rendering.
+- D - Disable/enable rendering.
+- Z - Decrease number of neighbours alike for agent to be satisfied.
+- X - Increase number of neighbours alike for agent to be satisfied.

 ### Todo

 *Fix critical issues first, please.*

-- [x] Field: implement function that calculates level of happiness for all Agents.
+- [x] Field: implement function that calculates level of happiness for all Aaents.
-- [x] Implement moving of agents.
+- [x] Implement movement of agents.
 - [x] Implement graphics using SDL2.
 - [ ] Optimise program.
-- [ ] Add display modes: colour, happiness
+- [ ] Add display modes: colour, happiness.
-- [ ] Add statistics: avarage happiness.
+- [ ] Add statistics: average happiness.